Majors, Minors, and Certificates

 Students may declare majors in art, art history, classical studies, English, European studies, French studies, German studies, Spanish and Portuguese, history, philosophy, and religion.
 Interdisciplinary majors are available in ancient mediterranean civilizations, Asian studies, Latin American and Latinx studies, medieval and early modern studies, and the study of women, gender, and sexuality.
 More information on this academic school, its departments and programs can be found at the School of Humanities page.

-Students may pursue the BA degree with major in business and a major concentration in finance or a major concentration in management.
-More information on this academic school, its departments and programs can be found at the Jones Graduate School of Business page.
+At the undergraduate level, the Virani Undergraduate School of Business offers students a BA degree with major in business and a major concentration in finance or a major concentration in management.
+More information on this academic school, its departments and programs can be found at the Rice Business page.

 Shepherd School of Music